KittyDig/portfolio_1/README.md

 # Project 1 Meditation, Mindfulness & Yoga website

 This website was created as a website for a fictional Mindfulness studio with classes available both online and offline.
-It's main target audience is for women aged between 18-45, but the website is available for anyone to use.
+It's main target audience is for women aged between 18-45 who are new or beginning their journey into self-improvement, but the website is available for anyone to use.
+The website was made to help introduce people to the benefits of taking care of yourself, whether that's through mindfulness, meditation or yoga, for those who want to stay more active.

 ## Table of Contents
 - [User Experience](#user-experience)